-Pandemics are not new, indeed a peer-reviewed paper published in 2008 (Jones et al., 2008; Nature, 451, 990-993) analysed the incidence of emerging infectious diseases by literature searching that occurred between 1940 and 2004.
+Pandemics are not new, indeed a peer-reviewed paper published in 2008 (Jones et al., 2008; Nature, 451, 990-993) analysed the incidence of emerging infectious diseases that occurred between 1940 and 2004.
 In short, 334 newly emerged diseases were reported in that time, some 60% of which are zoonotic in origin.
 The criterion for inclusion was the actual incidence of disease and not just emergence of the pathogen.
 Interestingly, 54% of these emergent diseases were either bacterial or Rickettsial in origin which is somewhat contrary to the perceived view that viruses and in particular RNA viruses are the most likely pathogens to cause disease.
 This view is premised on the basis of their higher rates of mutation due to poor error-correction and high rates of nucleotide substitution.
 However, the ongoing pandemic caused by SARS-CoV-2 demonstrates that RNA viruses certainly have the ability to cause global pandemics and respiratory pathogens in general are more easily transmitted within and between populations, of course.

 To address the title of this paper, how do we reduce the time to produce a vaccine against a newly emergent pathogen?
 To create a timeline of vaccine discovery, development, manufacture and evaluation some critical assumptions have to be made.
 Firstly, we have made the assumption that the initial period within the 100 days is entirely taken-up by characterisation of the pathogen, genomic sequencing and establishing the criteria for laboratory and larger scale culture.
 To this end we have assumed that 20% (20 days) of the 100 days is consumed by this process.
 This has basis in science from previous outbreak & pandemic respiratory pathogens.